-Although X!Tandem can perform proteome wide searches, the GPMAW implementation is targeted towards characterizing individual proteins and small collections of proteins.
-It is be possible to analyze large databases, but the handling and analysis of large data sets has not been thoroughly tested using the GPMAW implementation, so other search engines (e.g., Mascot, Sequest etc.) can be recommended.
+The ms/ms search of GPMAW is based on the public domain search engine 'X!
+Tandem'.
+The X!
+Tandem program is a professional class search engine.
+Although it can perform proteome wide searches, the GPMAW implementation is targeted towards characterizing individual proteins and small collections of proteins.
+It should be possible to analyze large databases, but the handling and analysis of large data sets has not been thoroughly tested using the GPMAW implementation, so other search engines (e.g., Mascot, Sequest etc.) can be recommended.